In this article

 • Leases and title deeds

-Next, it’s time to set up processes for actively managing your business’s finances.
+Set up processes for actively managing your business’s finances.
 For example, make a clear decision about:

-• how to manage employee expenses through business credit cards, purchase cards, or corporate cards
+• How to manage employee expenses through business credit cards, purchase cards, or corporate cards.

-Commit to a bookkeeping + accounting cadence
+Commit to a cadence

 • Importing and updating business bank account feeds to keep track of transactions